AbdullahOztoprak/Python-Library-Project/README.md

 # Library Management System

 This is a personal hobby project for organizing and exploring your book collection.
-It uses Python, OOP, external API integration, and FastAPI.
+It uses Python, OOP, external API integration and FastAPI.
 I built it for fun and to learn new things.

 ## Project Overview